 2. Edit Track - Click on the track name to begin editing that track.

 3. Song Name - Enter the track name only.
-A full list of track title formatting guidelines can be found here.

 - Do not add any featuring artists or remix information in the track title.